Bedrock-OSS/bedrock-wiki/docs/world-generation/jigsaw-structures.md

 This field determines the identifier of the block that the jigsaw should turn into when done generating.

 Custom blocks are supported but all blocks in that field need their technical identifier found with `/give` or `/fill`.
-Block states can be specified in this field as well. `minecraft:dark_oak_slab[type=top]` is an example.
+Block states can be specified in this field as well. `minecraft:campfire["extinguished"=true]` is an example.

 ### Selection Priority